mcschmitz/box_office_success_prediction/README.md

 To counteract the difficulties above the construction of a so called *Google Value*, which should server as our KPI mentioned above, is necessary.
 To construct this Google Value 3 main steps are necessary:

-1. Define a list of anchor terms to link search terms of differend volume levels
+1.)
+Define a list of anchor terms to link search terms of differend volume levels and scale the search volume of the search terms according to these levels
-2. Normalize the search volume for each search term by substracting the median of the search volume within the time period before prediction
+2.)
+Normalize the search volume for each search term by substracting the median of the past 52 weeks before the forecast period of that specific search term
-3. Build the Google Value as linear combination of the 3 search terms (main title, main title + film, complete title)
+3.)
+Build the Google Value as linear combination of the 3 search terms (main title, main title + film, complete title)

-For step 1. it is mandatory to define a list of anchor terms whose search volume is as constant as possible over time to prevent disturbed standarization of the search terms.
+For step 1.) it is mandatory to define a list of anchor terms whose search volume is as constant as possible over time to prevent disturbed standarization of the search terms.
 A good choice for such terms are cities or news papers. starting from bigger citiesand continuing to lokal newspapers.
 The first anchor is standardized by its own median to get the first *Scaling Factor*:

 <img src="https://latex.codecogs.com/svg.latex?\inline&space;SF_1&space;=&space;\frac{anchor^1}{med(anchor^1)}." title="SF_1 = \frac{anchor^1}{med(anchor^1)}." />